- 1 Substances that cause indigestion in poorly cooked or prepared cereals and seeds

 - 1.5 Are grain antinutrients a problem?

-- 1.6 What anti-nutrients do the beans have?
+- 1.6 What anti-nutrients do grains and seeds have?

 - 1.7 TYPES OF ANTINUTRIENTS OF CEREALS AND GRAINS